All articles

 Heat Alarms: Kitchen and Utility Rooms

 The kitchen must have a heat alarm, not a smoke alarm.
-Smoke alarms in kitchens produce frequent false alarms from cooking, which causes guests to remove or disable batteries — leaving the property unprotected.
-A heat alarm (BS 5446-2 rated) detects the heat signature of a real fire without false-tripping from toast or steam.
+This is genuinely important — don't skip this bit.
+Smoke alarms in kitchens produce constant false alarms from cooking, which means guests disable or remove the batteries, leaving the property completely unprotected.
+A heat alarm (BS 5446-2 rated) detects the heat of a real fire without false-tripping from toast or steam.
 Heat alarms are also required in utility rooms and laundry areas.

 Interlink: The Requirement Most Hosts Miss

-All smoke, heat, and CO alarms must be interlinked — either by hardwiring or by wireless radio frequency protocol.
-When one alarm activates, all alarms in the property must sound simultaneously.
-This is not optional for holiday lets: HMSO guidance states that interlink is required because a standalone alarm detecting a fire in the kitchen will not wake guests asleep in an upstairs bedroom with the door closed.
+All smoke, heat, and CO alarms must be interlinked — either hardwired or via wireless radio frequency.
+When one alarm activates, every alarm in the property must sound simultaneously.
+This is not optional.
+The government's guidance is clear: a standalone alarm detecting a fire in the kitchen will not wake guests asleep in an upstairs bedroom with the door closed.
+Interlink is what makes the system work as a system.

-Modern mains-powered (Grade D1) alarms from major manufacturers support wireless interlink as standard.
-Replacing a standalone alarm system with an interlinked one typically costs £150–£400 depending on property size.
+Modern mains-powered (Grade D1) alarms from most major manufacturers support wireless interlink as standard.
+Replacing a standalone system with an interlinked one typically costs £150–£400 depending on the size of your property.

 Carbon Monoxide Alarms: What Is Required

 Since 1 October 2022, the Smoke and CO Alarm (Amendment) Regulations 2022 require a CO alarm in every room containing a fixed combustion appliance.
-For holiday lets, this means:
+For holiday lets, that means:

 • Every room with a gas boiler or gas fire